pzp1997/Obfuscater/README.md

 Obfuscater
 ==========

-<h3>Encodes and decodes .txt documents using your randomly generated, personal key.</h3>
+<h3>Encrypts .txt documents using your randomly generated, personal key.</h3>

 Thanks for trying out my program (it really means a lot to me).
-The purpose of this program is to encode and decode .txt (other document types may, or may not work… I know that .rtf doesn't) documents using your very own, randomly generated personal keys.
+The purpose of this program is to encrypt .txt (other document types may, or may not work… I know that .rtf doesn't) documents using your very own, randomly generated personal keys.
 The defualt key is generated for you the first time that you run the program (and all other keys are created using the same algorithm).
 This means that every user should (theoretically) have different keys, and I will not know what your keys are!
 If one tries to decode the document with a wrong key (or if a document was encoded with multiple keys, in the wrong order), gibberish will result!
 This program can encode and decode documents almost instantaneously, and no programming knowledge or downloads (other than the program itself) are required to get you up and running.
 Here are the steps to encode/decode a document:

 1. Open Terminal
 2. Type in the following information: